-- Required prerequisite science courses must have been completed within two (2) years of the date of enrollment with a 77% or higher. - All transfer credit policies of the institution have been met.
+- Required prerequisite science courses must have been completed within two (2) years of the date of enrollment with a grade of B or higher. - All transfer credit policies of the institution have been met.

 Awarding of Credit for Previous Education or Competency-Based Credit, Including Military Education and Experience